This story is read aloud at: https://youtu.be/TBOeb0hPOjM

 The note drew a curious expression from Ron.

-“Yes, well, we have yet another loss just recently which is why we are here, away from our home in Temple.
-You see, our alcoholic father just passed away from cirrhosis of the liver.
+“Yes, well, we have yet another loss just recently, which is why we are here, away from our home in Temple.
+Our alcoholic father just passed away from cirrhosis of the liver.
 We are here to settle his accounts and bury him,” she explained.

-He gave his condolences then was handed another note saying:
+He gave his condolences, then was handed another note:

 The readers, we mislead them.

 “I remember your vivid thoughts from when we were ten at Ben Ficklin.
-You got in so much trouble every day and were sent to the corner with a ‘dunce’ hat frequently.
+You got in so much trouble every day.
+You were sent to the corner with a dunce hat frequently.
 Why were you like that?” he asked.

 Ron loved Karen, Karen loved Ron,